-SITE NUMBER: B0936 NAME of SITE: Peterculter East Business Park Proposer: Bancon Developments Nature of the proposal: Business Park (12.no two-storey units) Checklist Score: 50 Constraints: Land scape fit, AWPR, Relationship to existing settlement Recommendation: Undesirable Justification: This medium scale development site would be located on a currently zoned Green Belt and Green Space Network site.
+SITE NUMBER: B0936 NAME of SITE: Peterculter East Business Park

+Nature of the proposal: Business Park (12.no two-storey units)

+Checklist Score: 50 Constraints: Landscape fit, AWPR, Relationship to existing settlement

+This medium scale development site would be located on a currently zoned Green Belt and Green Space Network site.
 The proposer indicates that a business park with 12 two storey units could be provided.
 The site is considered to be undesirable for development.
 The site is located in close proximity to the River Dee SAC.
 Development on this site would also impact on the surrounding landscape as it would be very prominent from the AWPR corridor, and any development would only be partially related to the main settlement of Culter.
-The overall vision and spatial strategy of the Local Development Plan is considered to be appropriate and was established following the Examination into the 2012 Local Development Plan.
-Adequate housing and employment has been provided to meet the allowances set in the emerging Strategic Development Plan.
-The emerging Strategic Development Plan already seeks to supply a generous supply of employment land and there is no numerical justification to allocate further employment sites.
-Under these circumstances, it is considered that there are insufficient over-riding benefits arising from this site which would justify allocating it for development.